 Just like with our PHP, group therapy is the primary means of treatment.
 Topics covered include childhood trauma, family concerns, anger management, obstacles in the workplace, communication, self-esteem, and mindfulness.

-The Valor program is an inpatient service through which we treat active-duty military members, first responders, and veterans who are struggling with certain mental health concerns and substance use disorders.
+Our Heroes Journey program is an inpatient service through which we treat active-duty military members, first responders, and veterans who are struggling with mental health concerns and substance use disorders.

-Valor can be a stand-alone program, or participants can step up from our IOP or PHP.
-Average length of stay in Valor is 28 days.
+Heroes Journey can be a stand-alone program, or participants can step up from our IOP or PHP.
+The average length of stay in Heroes Journey is 28 days.

 Our experienced clinicians use treatment modalities like cognitive processing therapy (CPT), motivational interviewing, dialectical behavior therapy, and the 12-Step recovery model to help military members process trauma and addiction and move forward in their recovery.